 Photo by Innerbody Research

-Hims Delay Spray is the most expensive option per mL among options in its class, and we found it to be the least effective in testing.
+When it was available, we found Hims' delay spray to be the least effective in testing.
 It didn’t produce the same numbing effects as Promescent in our testing, even with an excessive application of sprays.
-That said, if you find that Promescent is too desensitizing for your taste, it might be your best option.

-As mentioned in the Promescent section above, Hims' delay spray is actually manufactured by Promescent.
-The sprays are identical.
-So it's fair to ask, how could our testing lead us to conclude that Hims is less effective?
-We believe it comes down to the spray pattern produced by each company’s bottle.
-Promescent and Hims spray bottles are noticeably different, and the Hims spray pattern is both broader and more wasteful than Promescent; it may be difficult to hit the penis accurately, and a small amount of liquid drops away from the bottle with each spray, meaning less is likely to reach where it needs to go.
+As mentioned in the Promescent section above, Hims' delay spray was actually manufactured by Promescent; the sprays were identical.
+So it's fair to ask, how could our testing lead us to conclude that Hims was less effective?
+We believe it came down to the spray pattern produced by each company’s bottle.
+Promescent and Hims spray bottles were noticeably different, and the Hims spray pattern was both broader and more wasteful than Promescent; it was more difficult to hit the penis accurately, and a small amount of liquid dropped away from the bottle with each spray, meaning less was likely to reach where it needed to go.

 Photo by Innerbody Research